WalletScrutiny/WalletScrutinyCom/_android/com.lyotrade.md

 ---

-This app from the same provider of the following products:
+This app is from the same provider as the following products:

 - {% include walletLink.html wallet='android/com.lyofi.wallet' verdict='true' %}
 - {% include walletLink.html wallet='android/com.lyopay' verdict='true' %}